 Yes, you can use both.
 For example, you could use a heat cap for your protein treatment and a steamer for your deep conditioning treatment.
 But if you are on a budget, then you can use what you have to achieve similar results using the DIY alternatives we recommended above.

 Why Porosity Matters

-If your hair is very porous, it soaks up and holds in water like a sponge.
+If your hair is very porous, it soaks and holds in water like a sponge.
 It also takes forever to dry — as much as 45 minutes to an hour under a blow dryer.
 If this describes your hair, you probably have dry hair that NEEDS deep conditioners and will flourish if you incorporate a steam cap treatment into your regular hair care routine.
-As a high-porosity curly myself, I can attest to the fact that my hair is incredibly soft and is as smooth as silk following a steaming!
+As a high-porosity curly, I can attest that my hair is incredibly soft and as smooth as silk following a steaming!

-If you’re a low porosity curly, your hair dries quickly.
+If you’re curly and of low porosity, your hair dries quickly.
 This means that it doesn’t react to products the way you’d expect; sometimes, products just sit there on your hair.
-To help your hairs actually absorb conditioners and other products, steaming can be a tremendous help.
+To help your hair actually absorb conditioners and other products, steaming can be a tremendous help.